Onkarmundhe/pdf-summary-generator/README.md

 - 📝 Extracts text from PDF documents
 - 🤖 Generates both detailed and concise summaries
 - 🎨 Clean and intuitive user interface
-- ⚡ Powered by Groq and Gemini AI models

 ## Prerequisites